 Critical Submission Dates

-We suggest that authors who fit any of the situations below submit by the Priority deadline:
+We suggest that authors who fit the profile below submit by this deadline:

 - Authors who require a VISA to enter the United States

 - Authors who plan to prepare their EI Conference Proceedings

 paper to be available early for FastTrack.
 Fast Track allows your paper to be posted

 in the Digital Library prior to the start of the Symposium.

 - Those who want to increase time for obtaining budget support from within your sponsoring organization.